ABOUT NORTH COAST VIDEO

-The craft, the art, the science, the discoveries, the community, the stories and the entertainment, that is what I get out of writing and reading.
-Communicating, connecting, being and belonging, empathy, time travel, the cosmic journey away from self—that is why I read and write.
+The craft, the art, the discoveries, the community, the stories and the entertainment, that is what I get out of writing and reading.
+Communicating, connecting, being and belonging, empathy, time travel, the cosmic journey away from self, that is why I read and write.

 North Coast Video is my first novel and I believe in it.

 - Justin Robert Jahnke, Circa Covid Surge Round 2